 - Says Kay Hagan “supports waivers for friends of Obama and special treatment for Congress and their staffs.” – False

-Overall, we rate Americans for Prosperity a borderline Questionable Right Biased source due to advocacy for right leaning libertarian policy and numerous failed fact checks.
-We also rate them Mixed for factual reporting due to a significant number of failed campaign ad fact checks.
-(7/18/2016) Updated (D. Van Zandt 3/13/2020)
+Overall, we rate Americans for Prosperity a borderline Questionable Right Biased source due to advocacy for right-leaning libertarian policy and numerous failed fact checks.
+We also rate them Mixed for factual reporting due to many failed campaign ad fact checks.
+(7/18/2016) Updated (D. Van Zandt 01/04/2022)

 Last Updated on May 12, 2023 by Media Bias Fact Check